 devoted to providing the healing power of music to communities that may otherwise not have access to music for enjoyment: residents of hospitals, nursing homes, geriatric centers, prisons, and special facilities for children.

 From the recording studio, Dallow's performances can be heard on many of the Atlanta Symphony Orchestra's Grammy award-winning albums, in addition to "The Music of Michael Kurth" performed by the Riverside Chamber Players, available at www.riversidechamberplayers.org, or through Amazon, iTunes, and Cd Baby.

 In 2016, Dallow became faculty at Georgia State University as the Instructor of Cello.
 He also maintains an extensive private studio that has launched many young cellists into university music programs nationwide over a period of two decades.
 He was previously a member of the faculty for the Atlanta Symphony Orchestra's Talent Development Program.
 As a passionate advocate for arts education in the Fulton County School System, he was recognized by the Georgia American String Teachers Association with the 2011 Advocacy Award.

-Joel Dallow, born as the second of triplets, grew up in Plainfield, New Jersey in a musical family.
-His mother is a concert pianist and writer, and his father is a pianist and composer.
-He currently resides in Roswell with his wife Mary Ellen and their three children.
+Joel Dallow was born as the second of triplets, and grew up in Plainfield, New Jersey in a musical family.
+His mother is a concert pianist, music critic, and published author, and his father is a pianist and composer.
+He has three college-aged children, and resides in Roswell, Georgia.